Entryway Ideas — 16 of the Very Best Entrances, and the Genius Design Tricks Behind Them

 (Image credit: Patrick Biller.
 Design: Candace Plotz)

-Whether you're dealing with a larger, open-plan entryway, or you've just carved out a small area to create the effect of an entryway where there isn't really one, visual cues can help to demarcate it from the rest of your room.
-Furniture placed in exactly the right spot, a cleverly used color block of paint and even the positioning of lighting can all help zone an entryway to make it feel distinct.
-Alternatively, you could try this idea by interior designer Candace Plotz, who used a contrast flooring to highlight the entryway within this larger space.
+Whether you're dealing with a larger, open-plan entryway, or you've just carved out a small entryway area to create the effect of an entrance where there isn't really one, visual cues can help to demarcate it from the rest of your room.
+Furniture placed in exactly the right spot, a cleverly used color block of paint, and even the positioning of lighting can all help zone an entryway to make it feel distinct.
+Alternatively, you could try this idea by interior designer Candace Plotz, who used contrast flooring to highlight the entryway within this larger space.

 an entryway with floor to ceiling screened doors